abhishekdev/build-revision/README.md

 ### buildRevision(options)

-- Appends `prefix.githash` to the version for a repo with no local changes
+- Appends `prefix.githash.username.timestamp` to the version for a git repository with local changes
-- Appends `prefix.githash.username.timestamp` to the version for repo with local changes
+- Appends `prefix.githash` to the version for a git repository with no local changes

-- The timestamp is a ISO 8601 UTC string
+>  The timestamp is a ISO 8601 UTC string

 ```
 Type: Promise